 1. silicone attracts and draws calcium to itself , a phenomena witness in breast implants, which positively adjusts the calcium gradient of the epidermis and enhances epithelization and superior scar formation.

-2. activates and marshalls CD 36, an important mutilegend cell surface protien that binds s100 A12 as well as rafts and transports lipds to rebuild the stratum corneum.
+2. activates and marshalls " CD 36, an important mutilegend cell surface protein that binds s100 A12 as well as rafts and transports lipids to rebuild the stratum corneum."

 Commentary on Determination of Mechanism of action of silicone on scars

 This scientific debate is a result of the 2002 FDA Scientific committee's acceptance and confirmation of ReJuveness founder Tom Fallon's presentation of the CD 36 presentation on the classification of silicone sheeting for scar management.
 Mustoe's Hydration hypothesis was invented seven years after Fallon's CD 36-Calcium gradient Hypothesis.